January 19, 2025

 The code shows how you would use a named collection and scope.
 A named or default collection will provide the same functionality as bucket-level operations did in previous versions of Couchbase Server.

-Document operations, such as storing and retrieving documents, can be done using Collection.Upsert() and Collection.Get().
-Simply pass the key (and value, if applicable) to the relevant methods.
+Data operations, such as storing and retrieving documents, can be done using Collection.Upsert() and Collection.Get().

 SQL++ Lookup